-&lt;sup>1 The Interim Final Rule and all determination letters issued by the Office of the Special Master are available at www.financialstability.gov (click on "About Financial Stability", then click on "Plan", then scroll down to the second-to-last link and click on "Executive Compensation Guidance").
+The Interim Final Rule and all determination letters issued by the Office of the Special Master are available at www.financialstability.gov (click on "Executive Compensation").

-&lt;sup>2 These purposes are "maximization of overall returns to the taxpayers of the United States and providing stability and preventing disruptions to financial markets".
+&lt;sup>2 These purposes are "maximization of overall returns to the taxpayers of the United States and providing stability and preventing disruptions to financial markets."
 31 C.F.R. § 30.16(b)(1).

-October 22, 2009, and March 23, 2010, relating to 2009 and 2010 compensation, respectively.
-Compensation in 2011 at the four remaining recipients of exceptional assistance must continue to comport with these guidelines, which generally include the following:
+October 22, 2009, March 23, 2010, and April 1, 2011, relating to 2009, 2010, and 2011 compensation, respectively.
+Compensation in 2012 at the three remaining recipients of exceptional assistance must continue to comport with these guidelines, which generally include the following: